AndreSbro03/AStar/README.md

 # Visual A* Algorithm

 Customizable A* algorithm created in C with real-time graphic display using to Raylib.

 - Press "R" to regenare the Start end End points.
 - Press "Enter" to pause and play the algorithm.
+- You can add new obstacles with the left button of the mouse.
+- You can remove obstacles with the right button of the mouse.

 By default the program pause the algorithm at the beginnig.